wilsonliaows/docs/_docs/quickbooks-docs.markdown

 ### Supported editions and versions
-The QuickBooks connector works with all versions of **QuickBooks Online**.
+The QuickBooks connector works with all versions of **QuickBooks Online-** QuickBooks Self-Employed, QuickBooks Simple Start, QuickBooks Essentials, as well as QuickBooks Plus.

 Workato currently does not support QuickBooks Desktop/Enterprise versions.

 ## How to connect to QuickBooks on Workato

 ### QuickBooks connection
 ![QBO connect1](/_uploads/QBO connect1.JPG)

 * **Connection name**